jaabberwocky/anonymiseapp/README.md

 3. Navigate to `http://localhost:5000` to see the app!

 *Optional*
-1. Run `python testsetup.py` to remove the data folder
+1. Run `python testsetup.py` to remove the data folder's contents (Note: should not be needed after commit `8d43be15f4881f4bcd05d0bd073bd184dcf4d263` as files are cleared after each session)

 # Todo
 ~~1.
 Implement temp storage for files~~